 The case should look decent and will be 3D printed.
-My goal is for it to be showy enough that it doesn't freak people out and offers ample room for mods.
+My goal is for it to be showy enough that it doesn't freak people out and offers ample room for modifications.
 Controls should be easily accessed and it should be a wearable with the exposure window facing towards the hand.
 This should be perceived as cool, but alien.
-Chances are I'll do some flexing in Grasshopper.
+Chances are I'll do some design flexing in Grasshopper.

 Below is the first production prototype, sorry for the poor audio and video:

 I think I made some noises a while back about wanting to do a similar project, but with a VCR for video.

 Well, I started working on it; documentation can be found at: VHS EMF Project

 Continuing with the cassette system, hold tight!
 Should be getting in components this week so I need to cobble together some test circuits.
 Assuming all goes well I will be able to compare their performance.

 I called a company which manufactures tape heads today since that seems to be the hardest part of moving forward with this project. https://www.brushindustries.com/ fortunately seems to have something in stock and is semi-local.
 We'll see if this might work for this project, so hopefully they forward the needed documentation soon.

 During the course of the conversation though I learned that some of the heads they make are pretty amazing, such as for this piece: